divinekaremera/HTML-CSS-Contest/README.md

 To run Alumni Connect locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/Alumni-Connect.git`
+1. Clone the repository: `git clone https://github.com/divinekaremera/HTML-CSS-Contest.git`
-2. Navigate to the project directory: `cd Alumni-Connect`
+2. Navigate to the project directory: `cd HTML-CSS-Contest`
 3. Open `index.html` in your preferred web browser.

 ## Usage